 Strong Partnerships Tauhoa School will foster and actively work to engage with whanau and the local community.
-Initiative A Future Focus Plan: Re-engage Ma ori whanau to raise student achievement t 2021 To develop the school into a wel coming en vironment for Maori Whana u and the Community When What Cost Who Measure of Success 2021 Develop and implement an upgrading of the visual look of the school.Tomokanga Built Front entrances defined \$4000 Lead by Principal, Linda, and group The school will look more culturally welcoming and colourful.
+Initiative A Future Focus Plan: Re-engage Ma aori whanau to raise student achievemer ot .
+2022 To develop the school into a wel coming en vironment for Maori Whana au and the Community When What Cost Who Measure of Success 2022 Develop and implement an upgrading of the visual look of the school.
+Tomokanga Built Front entrances defined \$5000 Lead by Principal, staff and board The school will look more culturally welcoming and colourful.
 There will be a greater community 'uptake' interest and input with a stronger sense of ownership of the school.
 More whanau from the community will be engaged, seen, and present in the school.
 More support from the community and the local lwi.
 Students are engaging in the process and connecting school and home cultures.
-2021 on going Review the new reporting process.
+2022 on going Continue to Review the new reporting process.
 Ensure the reporting process is meeting community and learner needs.
 Review how face to face meetings can work effectively throughout the year.
-E.g. End of year. \$1000 Principal alongside staff with Board approval Reporting process meets the needs of all stakeholders.
+E.g. End of year.
+Principal alongside staff with Board approval Reporting process meets the needs of all stakeholders.
 Parents will understand what learning and teaching is like now.
 Parents will understand reports better and be more interested in being involved in their students' learning.
 The reporting process is adapted to ensure all parents have access to meet teachers and students to share their learning.

 Strong Partnerships Tauhoa School will foster and actively work to engage with whanau and the local community.
-Initiative B Parent-Pupil-Teacher Relationships Parent-Pupil-Teacher Relationships Enhanced 2021 To continue to work on improving the communication between School, Whanau and learners to improve learning success for all.
-When What What Cost Who Measure of Success 2021 Continued ongoing review on communications systems and processes: A: How the school communicates to the community.
+Initiative B Parent-Pupil-Teacher Relationships Enhanced 2022 To continue to work on improving the communication between School, Whanau and learners to improve learning success for all.
+When What What Cost Who Measure of Success 2022 Continued ongoing review on communications systems and processes: A: How the school communicates to the community.
 B: How to make it easier for the community to communicate with the school.
 Nil Lead by Principal and Denice (office staff) A more streamlined and transparent communication system will be in place.
 Expectations for parents and students will be clear in regards to communication.
 Electronic communication such as Skool Loop, Facebook, and emails will be used.
 More accurate, easier, and faster responses from parents regarding support and trips will occur.
-2021 Develop more opportunities for kanohi ki te kanohi with whanau, learners and Staff.
+2022 Develop more opportunities for kanohi ki te kanohi with whanau, learners and Staff.
 Nil Principal / BOT Reporting system changed to address this.
 School is open to allow parents to discuss, participate and hear from students about their learning and school life.

 Passionate and Skilled Staff Tauhoa School will ensure that they develop and support our staff to be the best they can be.
-Initiative A Staff Hauora: To ensure Staff will feel valued and supported.
-When What Cost Who Measurement of success February 2021 Private survey on how to support them in 2021 Nil Principal Principal and BOT will be aware of anything they need to support staff over the current year.
-Terms 2, 4 Staff and BOT Social \$1000 Principal And BOT Staff are happy.
-April/ May Flu injection provider for all staff who wish to have it at no cost \$150 Principal And BOT Increased uptake of staff having injection and reduced sickness over winter period.
-Throughout 2020 Staff workload and sickness is monitored and adjusted where necessary.
-Release time given when appropriate. \$900 Principal Stress points are managed.
+Initiative A Staff Hauora: To ensure Staff will fee valued and support ed.
+When What Cost Who Measurement of success February Private survey on how to support them in Nil Principal The Principal and BOT will be aware of anything they need to support staff over the current year.
+Terms 2, 4 Staff and BOT Socials \$1000 Principal And BOT Staff are happy.
+April/ May Flu injection provider for all staff who wish to have it at no cost \$150 Principal And BOT Increased uptake of staff having an injection and reduced sickness over the winter period.
+Throughout 2022 Staff workload and sickness is monitored and adjusted where necessary.
+Release time is given when appropriate. \$900 Principal Stress points are managed.
 Sick leave is managed within annual constraints.
 Sickness and absences are monitored.
 Teacher Only Days Accord teacher only days used to support workload.
 Nil Principal Relief of stress at high workload points.